If you do not receive these, ask the local authority for copies.

 If you’re not happy with the final EHC plan, you do not have to appeal straight away.
 A formal appeal can involve time and money, and may be stressful.
 Every situation is different and there is no right answer about which option to take.

-try the plan for some time and, if your child is not getting the support they need to progress, ask for an early annual review
+try the plan for some time and, if your child is not getting the support they need, ask for an early annual review

 wait for the EHCP annual review and ask for changes after reviewing your child’s progress or getting more evidence